Avery-Cohen Advising College Faculty Leaders

 Oswald Theodore Avery was born in 1877 in Halifax, Nova Scotia.
 Avery attended Colgate University, where he excelled in literature, public speaking, and debate, earning his BA in the humanities in 1900.
 In the absence of any scientific background or prior evidence of interest, after college Avery chose a career in medicine and entered the Columbia University College of Physicians and Surgeons in New York.
 He received his medical degree in 1904.

 After a short stint at Colorado, he went to Washington University in 1952 to work with Martin Kamen in the Department of Radiology at Washington University as a postdoctoral fellow of the American Cancer Society.
 He learned isotope methodology while studying carbon dioxide fixation in frog eggs and embryos.
 In 1953 He became associated with the Department of Zoology under the leadership of Viktor Hamburger at Washington University and joined Rita Levi-Montalcini to isolate a Nerve Growth Factor (NGF) that Dr. Levi-Montalcini had discovered in certain mouse tumors and to become educated in the field of experimental embryology.
 Cohen isolated nerve growth factor and then went on to discover epidermal growth factor.
 He continued his research on cellular growth factors after moving to Vanderbilt University in 1959 as an Assistant Professor in the Biochemistry Department, exploring the chemistry and biology of epidermal growth factor (EGF).
 His research on cellular growth factors has proven fundamental to understanding the development of cancer and designing anti-cancer drugs.
 In 1986 he and Dr. Levi-Montalcini were awarded the 1986 Nobel Prize in Physiology.
 Cohen also received the Louisa Gross Horwitz Prize from Columbia University.
-Dr. Cohen remains active in Vanderbilt School of Medicine activities.
+Dr. Cohen remained active in Vanderbilt School of Medicine activities for many years.
+He died on February 5, 2020 at the age of 97.